ayton-ps/website/content/_index.md

 * P5-6, taught by [Ms Yvette Herman](mailto:gw22hermanyvette@glow.sch.uk) (until Mrs Hunter returns from maternity leave)
 * P7, taught by [Mr Patrick Swan](mailto:gw19swanpatrick@glow.sch.uk)

-Katharine Bridgewater is our PE specialist.
+Katherine Bridgewater is our PE specialist.

 We are part of the Eyemouth Learning Community – the children from Ayton, Coldingham and Cockburnspath move up to Eyemouth High School together with children from Reston Primary School and Eyemouth Primary School.